Throwi/Throwitaway.githib.io/README.md

 ### Problem

-By choosing this problem, we wanted to understand why smokers prefer throwing their cigarettes on the floor, instead of throwing it in a rubbish, even if they are likely to pay a fine of 68 €.
+By choosing this problem, **we wanted to understand why smokers prefer throwing their cigarettes on the floor, instead of throwing it in a rubbish, even if they are likely to pay a fine of 68 €.**
-We have chosen to focus ourselves on Sciences Po Paris’s students, from 13 th Université street to 9 th La Chaise street.
+We have chosen to focus ourselves on Sciences Po Paris’s students, from _13 th Université street_ to _9 th La Chaise street_.
 We discovered that when a smoker throws its cigarette on the floor, it is mainly because there is no rubbish close to him/her and he/she doesn’t have time to search for one.
 Our goal is to reduce by 20% the number of butts in the streets.
 To have an idea of the amount, we picked up all butts we have seen in front of the 27 Saint Guillaume street entrance.
-As a result, we collected more than 300 butts, which means we hope to collect not more than 240 the same day at the same time (Thursday, between 1:00 pm and 2:00 pm).
+As a result, we collected more than 300 butts, which means we hope to collect not more than 240 the same day at the same time _(Thursday, between 1:00 pm and 2:00 pm)._
 ### Proposed concept

 THROW !T WELL (T!W), is a game app that a smoker could download on